TULiberalArts/Environmental-Studies/pages/home.md

   and beyond, working in business, government and non-profits sectors.
 ---
 ## Globalization.
 Social Justice.
 Sustainability.
 Geographic Methods.
+Environmental Studies students are equipped with the tools to understand and address the crucial environmental issues of our time, including sustainability, health, climate change, food access, natural resource consumption, and environmental justice.
 Environmental Studies takes an interdisciplinary approach to the examination of nature and the causes and consequences of human interactions with the environment.
-Are natural disasters truly 'natural'?
+Are natural disasters truly ‘natural’?
 Why environmental benefits and burdens inequitably distributed across cities and regions?
 How do global environmental processes impact the health and wellbeing of populations in different places?
 Our programs focus on teaching and research for social change using a range of geographic methods.

 Our department offers a B.A., in Environmental Studies and M.A. and PhD in Geography and Urban Studies.
 These programs combine interdisciplinary coursework, strong research skills and technical training to prepare our students to address pressing issues in globalization, sustainability and social justice.

-We equip our students with the tools to understand and address the crucial environmental issues of our time, such as climate change, food access and natural resource consumption.
 Through interdisciplinary coursework that confers strong social science skills with technical training, our students are trained to analyze multi-faceted problems with a range of analytical tools and skills including the following:

 - A global approach
 - Spatial thinking